15 Top Insurtech VCs Active Right Now

 14. Brewer Lane Ventures

-Brewer Lane Ventures is an early-stage venture capital firm that invests in companies across the insurance, wealth management, banking, and lending sectors.
-They provide foundational capital to startups building new technologies in financial services.
+Brewer Lane Ventures invests in early-stage companies working within the insurance, wealth management, banking, and lending sectors.
+The firm provides capital to founders who are building new technologies for the financial services industry.

 - Geographical presence: Boston, Massachusetts

-- Notable portfolio companies: Cowbell, Empathy, Savvy Wealth, and Ansel Health
+- Notable portfolio companies: Cowbell, Empathy, Savvy Wealth, Ansel Health

 - Number of investments: 29